19th century in science: Biology and medicine

 In 1859, Charles Darwin published the book The Origin of Species, which introduced the idea of evolution by natural selection.

 Oscar Hertwig publishes his findings in reproductive and developmental biology.
 In 1875 he published his first work, being the first to correctly describe animal conception.
-In his work later work in 1885, he described that the nucleus contained nuclein (now called nucleic acid) and that these nuclein were responsible for the transmission of hereditary characteristics.
+In his later work in 1885, he described that the nucleus contained nuclein (now called nucleic acid) and that these nuclein were responsible for the transmission of hereditary characteristics.